Aaron Ward (sailor): Later career

 He then commanded the auxiliary cruiser Panther for a year in the West Indies, followed by service as chief of staff to the Asiatic Squadron commander.
 From 1901 to 1908, Ward commanded the gunboats Yorktown and Don Juan de Austria, and then the armored cruiser Pennsylvania, successively.
-He served for one year as supervisor of the harbor at New York before becoming an aide to the Secretary of the Navy in 1909.
+He served for one year as a supervisor of the harbor in New York before becoming an aide to the Secretary of the Navy in 1909.

 In 1910 Ward was promoted to rear admiral.
 In 1911 he became second in command of the Atlantic Fleet.

 Rear Admiral Ward retired on October 10, 1913, having reached the mandatory retirement age of 62.

 Retirement

 In 1914 Ward commanded the ship Red Cross which was sponsored by the American Red Cross and carried physicians and nurses to provide medical aid to wounded and sick soldiers and civilians of all nationalities.
 Emperor Franz Joseph awarded Ward the Austro-Hungarian Medal of Merit for his service in the capacity.

-In retirement Ward lived at his home, named Willowmere, in Roslyn, New York, where he pursued his hobby of cultivating roses.
+In retirement, Ward lived at his home, named Willowmere, in Roslyn Harbor, New York, where he pursued his hobby of cultivating roses.

 He was a member of the General Society of Colonial Wars and a hereditary member of the Aztec Club of 1847.